softworkz/embyuserwiki/AutoBoxSets.md

 ## Trouble Shooting

-If movies aren't added to the collection as expected, ensure that the **TmdbCollectionId** is correct and that each movie in the collection has the correct **TmdbCollectionId** set in it's own metadata.
+If movies aren't added to the collection as expected, ensure that the **TmdbCollectionId** is correct on the [The Movie DB website](https://www.themoviedb.org/) and that each movie in the collection has the correct **TmdbCollectionId** set in it's own metadata.